Billy Howle: Career

-In 2021 he starred in the BBC series The Serpent as Herman Knippenberg, and on BritBox's The Beast Must Die as Nigel.
+In 2021, he starred in the BBC series The Serpent as Herman Knippenberg, and on BritBox's The Beast Must Die as Nigel.

 In February 2022, Howle starred in Chloe as Elliott, appearing in all six episodes.
-He also appeared in Under the Banner of Heaven.
-In the latter part of 2022, Howle played the title role in John Haidar’s production of Shakespeare’s Hamlet.
+He also appeared in Under the Banner of Heaven as Allen Lafferty who struggled his faith after his wife Brenda's (Daisy Edger-Jones) murder.
+In the latter part of 2022, Howle played the title role in John Haidar's production of Shakespeare's Hamlet.
 It was performed at the Bristol Old Vic.

-Howle will play a 1970s' boxer in Kid Snow.
+In 2024, Howle portrayed a 1970s boxer in Kid Snow, and starred in the Netflix limited series The Perfect Couple as Benji Winbury, the son of the rich family.
+The long-delayed Sweet Dreams will set to start filming in October 2024.
+He started stage production of Look Back in Anger. in 2025, he will started as lead role in Turret.

+Personal life

+Howle is actively involved in Pro-Palestine causes and advocated for a ceasefire in the Gaza war.
+In September 2025, he signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."